The Romans implemented many good practices for urban development around the world, including the groundwork to what we know today as London.

-From around AD50 the Romans created a city next to the Thames and called it Londinium.
+It is generally agreed that at around AD50, the Romans created a city next to the Thames and called it Londinium.
 For some 350 years it this was the largest city in Britannia, and a vital international port.

 Early Roman London was a relatively small area, about the size of Hyde Park.
-In around AD 60, it was destroyed by the Iceni tribe, led by their queen, Boudica (the Romans would have their revenge later).
+In around AD60, it was destroyed by the Iceni tribe, led by their queen, Boudica (the Romans would have their revenge later).
 The city was quickly rebuilt as a planned Roman town and recovered after perhaps 10 years; the city grew rapidly over the following decades.
+By around AD120, it is estimated that Londinium had a population of some 45,000 people.
+However, it would be abandoned by the Romans in the 5th century and it would take some time to see the city revived...

 The Londonist provides some fine advice on where to see different aspects of Roman London...